exactasmache/RSAinstances/README.md

   - The bandwidth of the optical fiber used on average is 4800 GHz, (although the theoretical maximum bandwidth of the optical fiber is around 231 THz).
   - We can have up to 3200 slots in a 5THz spectrum using 6.25 GHz slots.
   - The arc capacity _s*_ is normaly fixed in range [170, 320].
-  - The amount of demands _|D|_ is normaly in the range [10,100] except for some outliers that use 552, or even a thousand.
+  - The amount of demands |_D_| is normaly in the range [10,100] except for some outliers that use 552, or even a thousand.
 But these large values are used for heuristic experimentations.
-  - The volume needed by each demand _d&isin; D_ usually belongs to the range [1,20], but it depends on the value of s*.
+  - The volume needed by each demand _d &isin; D_ usually belongs to the range [1,20], but it depends on the value of s*.
 \end{itemize}

 ## Generating the instances